How To Create Your Own Cloud

 So what does this have to do with the cloud?
 A lot to be honest.
 We hear about ISPs doing shady things or a company leaking data like Equifax all the time.
 This is good and helps to keep most people privacy minded if only for a short while.

 What we don't hear a lot about is cloud computing and file storage; services like Dropbox, Google Drive, and Apple iCloud.
 These services are super convenient and save us a lot of hassle when we need to share a file between several devices.

 This convenience comes at a price even if you are only using their free plans.
 When you trust another entity with your files you always put yourself at risk of a massive data breach.
 In the contracts we don't read are many stipulations about your data and what you let them do with you uploaded content.

 The only way to be sure your data stays private is to encrypt every file before uploading.
 Most people don't even understand how to encrypt their data let alone want to go threw that process each time.
-If you want a crash course in encryption with PGP check out the post, I made covering the topic.

 You may ask why even bother worrying about all of this?